 - What is the scope of the role?

 - What support and supervision are available from your volunteer coordinator or manager?
-(It’s important to have someone you can talk to regularly about how you are getting on.)

 - Am I covered by the organisation’s public liability and personal accident insurance policies?

 Do I need references?

 Some organisations require references or referee contact details – these vary depending on the volunteer role.
 Before referring you to a particular volunteering opportunity we will talk to you about any references or referee contact details that the organisation requires.